lhelwerd/top2000/README.md

 settings in `fields.toml` in order to properly read them; see details there and in the [Running](#running) section.

+Another option is reading data from Wikipedia's article on Top 2000s, which might be less reliable and different from the NPO data (the data could be more curated in some cases or strange adjustments may sneak in; they also make their own choices on name formatting).

 We combine data from these input sources to improve upon detection of the same track across years, normalization of artist and track names and preference of display of these texts between the files.

 ## Running

-In this repository, use `python -m top2000` to run the module to read the files and output charts.
+In this repository, use `python -m top2000` to run the module to read the CSV and JSON files and output as CSV charts.
+To instead use Wikipedia data, provide arguments to run `python -m top2000 wiki csv` to output as CSV charts.
+Caching is used to avoid requesting the API on later commands.
+Finally, it is possible to include both source chart data and external data, for example by running `python -m top2000 multi wiki json` to output as a JSON dump.

 This repository contains some settings files which may be customized in order to adjust the normalization and formatting of this module.
 The following settings files are considered:

 - `fields.toml`: File reading settings for different years of chart files, with subfields for JSON and CSV fields.
+Wiki fields can be used to, e.g., adjust the revision ID with `oldid` field to pin the article version or remove the field to use the latest version (which is still cached).
 - `fixes.toml`: Groups of lists and mappings of character sequences to adjust when finding alternative writing forms and preferred names of tracks and artists, which help with combining data of charts from different years or in